-Managing Bluetooth devices allows you to add, delete, or select another paired mobile device.
+Managing Bluetooth devices allows you to add, delete, or select another paired device.

-Only one Bluetooth mobile device can be active at a time.
+Only one Bluetooth device can be active at a time.

-Some mobile devices support sending Bluetooth music information to display on the radio.
+Some smartphones support sending Bluetooth music information to display on the radio.
+When the radio receives this information, it will check to see if any is available and display it.
 For more information about supported Bluetooth features, visit your brand website.
-See Online Account and Customer Support
+See Online Account

-→ 326 for details.
+⇒ 340 for details.

+Navigation

-Navigation Using the Navigation System
+Using the Navigation System